TrustedComputingGroup/pandoc/guide.md

 ## HTML Tables {#sec:html-tables}

-A rowspan/colspan table like @tbl:fruits-pipe can be implemented in HTML like the below.
+A rowspan/colspan table like @tbl:fruits-grid can be implemented in HTML like the below.
 Note that this is a little easier to type, and a little harder to read in plain-text form.
 We recommend preferring [grid tables](#sec:grid-tables) to HTML tables, but HTML tables can be fine in certain situations (for example,